The reasons why some prayers may fail.

 4.1 The ‘pros and cons’ of these prayers

-I am not suggesting here that we should not pray in these dire circumstances, e.g. when a dear one is diagnosed with a potentially terminal disease.
+I am not suggesting here that we should not pray in these hard times, e.g. when we or a dear one is diagnosed with a potentially terminal disease.
 We do have to try, and try hard, with serious prayer in these circumstances.
-I will say though that prayers like this are best applied in church with prayer groups or the whole congregation.
+I will say though that prayers like this are best made in church with prayer groups or the whole congregation.
 And I write that from experience.

 Look … miracles still do happen!
-I am confident to write that because (and as weird as it may look to you) I have witnessed them: see my examples in the “Experiencing the Holy Spirit”.
-But!
-It is unusual for them to occur regularly, even in a church environment.
+I am confident to write that because (and as weird as it may look to you) I have witnessed them: see my examples in the “Miracle healing”.
+But, it is unusual for them to occur regularly, even in a church environment.
+They normally happen so as to ‘build up’ his Church; prove that he is as the Bible explains.

 The point here is that the ‘downs’ of life are much easier to cope with if we are practising Christians.
 Again, I do definitely write that from experience.